POOJASREE-B/BLENDED_LEARNING_Implementation-of-Decision-Tree-Model-for-Tumor-Classification/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+1. **Load Data**
-1. Import the neceaary python libraries
+   Import the dataset to initiate the analysis.

+2. **Explore Data**
-2. Load the dataset
+   Examine the dataset to identify patterns, distributions, and relationships.

-3. Do required Data Preprocessing
-4. Train the model using Decision Tree
-5. Test and Evaluate the model
-6. Visualize the Result
+3. **Select Features**
+   Determine the most important features to enhance model accuracy and efficiency.

+4. **Split Data**
+   Separate the dataset into training and testing sets for effective validation.

+5. **Train Model**
+   Use the training data to build and train the model.

+6. **Evaluate Model**
+   Measure the model’s performance on the test data with relevant metrics.

 ## Program:
 ```